stas-prokopiev/selenium_screenshots/README.rst

 ^^^^^^^^^^^^^^

 #. **webdriver**:
     The only mandatary argument.
-Any selenium webdriver which to use for making of screenshots.
+Any selenium webdriver which to use for making of screenshot.
 #. **str_description=""**:
     | Description of the screenshot to add to the screenshot filename.
     | If in the screenshot description will be used symbols forbidden in the filenames they will be replaced on "_".